 DR. CLAUDIA KINMOTH

-Model of Christ in bone from French prisoners at North Gate Bridge, 1798.
+(Above) Model of Christ in bone, made by french prisoners at North Gate Bridge, 1798.

-One of the most intrinsically impressive objects in the museum, probably dates from 1798, made by French prisoners in Cork Gaol.
-The vitrine of pine, frames a religious scene, beautifully cut from pieces of animal bone.
+One of the most intrinsically impressive objects in the museum, probably dating from 1798, was made by French prisoners in Cork Gaol.
+The vitrine of pine frames a religious scene, beautifully cut from pieces of animal bone.

 This elegant two handled ‘loving cup’ is one of four items of rare ‘Republican silver’ in the museum’s collection.
 Underneath the cup, an engraving explains: ‘Made in Cork during the occupation of the city by the Republican forces in the Civil War 1922 Barry M. Egan.’

-From June to September 1922 Cork was in the hands of anti-treaty Republicans, so normal transportation of silver between Cork and Dublin, for testing before hallmarking became impossible.
-So William Egan and sons, a family of firm of silversmiths, forged special Cork stamps, keeping local trade alive and hallmarking silver themselves.
+From June to September 1922 Cork was in the hands of anti-treaty Republicans, so normal transportation of silver between Cork and Dublin for testing before hallmarking became impossible.
+In response, William Egan and Sons, a family of firm of silversmiths, forged special Cork stamps, keeping local trade alive and hallmarking silver themselves.
 The cup is prominently stamped on the outside with a tower, the letters WE and a two-masted ship; imagery reflecting the city’s coat of arms.
 Egan’s destroyed their stamps after that brief period.